Esri/angular-esri-map/README.md

 A collection of directives to help you use Esri maps and services in your AngularJS v1.x applications.

+**NOTE: ** AngularJS goes into Long Term Support on July 1, 2018.
+For more information go [here](https://github.com/Esri/angular-esri-map/issues/345).

 These directives can be used as-is if your mapping needs are simple, or as reference examples of the patterns that you can use to write your own directives that use the ArcGIS API for JavaScript.
 [Read more...](https://esri.github.io/angular-esri-map/#/about)

 ## Table of Contents